 There are some things that we can always count on come the holidays, one of them is the abundance of tamales and having to reheat tamales.
 A chicken tamale on a plate next to some rice and beans says it all.
 And because they’re made in large batches, we tend to have a lot of tamales left over for the following days.
-Luckily, we’ve basically perfected the art of reheating tamales in a way that won’t make them mushy, but also gives them a different texture.
+Luckily, we’ve also perfected the art of reheating tamales in a way that won’t make them mushy, but also gives them a different texture.
 It’s also super easy to do on the stove top!

 Start with some cooked tamales.
 Whether they’re homemade or store bought, try to stick with an authentic recipe.
 During the year, we either order from someone who makes them at their home, or we buy Del Real Foods tamales from the refrigerated section at our local supermarket.
 They’re available in chicken, pork, sweet corn and cheese & green chile.

 Round up the rest of the ingredients.
 Oil, salsa de molcajete (red or green) and Mexican crema.
-Mexican cream is a bit saltier than sour cream and stays true to the authentic taste.
-Look for it at a Hispanic market, or try adding salt to regular sour cream.
+Mexican sour cream is a bit saltier than sour cream and stays true to the authentic taste.
+Look for it at Mexican markets, or try adding salt to regular sour cream.

 Frying tamales is my favorite way to enjoy a tamale, on any day of the year.
 It’s also the best way to enjoy leftover tamales because it doesn’t make them mushy.
 So forget the microwave and try frying a tamale.
 You’ll love it!